Slowcore: Etymology

-Within music, the suffix "-core" infers a scene or style, originating with "hardcore".
+Within music, the suffix -core infers a scene or style, originating with hardcore.
 The American Dialect Society describes it more generally as a "productive suffix for aesthetic trends".
-"Slow" refers to the pace of the music.
+"Slow" simply refers to the pace of the music.
 For "sadcore", the same applies, except "sad" refers to the emotion of the lyrics.

 There is no definitive origin of the label "slowcore" outside of the agreement between scholars that its use began in the 1990s.
 The first instance of "slowcore" cited in the Oxford English Dictionary is from 1991: Chuck Eddy's book Stairway to Hell: The 500 Best Heavy Metal Albums in the Universe.
 Another claim to the origin of the term is from Alan Sparhawk of Low, a band often considered monumental in the growth of the genre.
 In an interview with The Paper Crane podcast, Sparhawk said that a friend of his had coined the term "slowcore" as a joke and that he had humorously mentioned it in one of his band's earliest shows (c.
 1993).
 He also said that after he used it in an interview, he suspected that the popularity of the term had increased, as did Low's media coverage.

 Journalists dubbed this genre "slowcore", much to the musicians' chagrin.
 "It was an insult," says Bedhead's Matt Kadane.
 "We never saw slowness as the essence of what we were doing."